BobMcDear/flaim/README.md

         )
 ```

-If the model architecture is hierarchial, ```intermediates```'s items are the output of each stage and can be looked up through
+If the model architecture is hierarchical, ```intermediates```'s items are the output of each stage and can be looked up through
 ```intermediates['intermediates']['stage_ind']```, where ```ind``` is the index of the stage, with 0 being reserved for the stem.
 For isotropic models, the output of every block is returned, accessible via ```intermediates['intermediates']['block_ind']```.

 Note that Flax's ```sow``` API, which is used to store the intermediate activations, appends the data to a tuple; that is, if _n_ forward passes are performed, ```intermediates['intermediates']['stage_ind']``` or ```intermediates['intermediates']['block_ind']``` would be tuples of length _n_, with the *i*<sup>th</sup> item corresponding to the *i*<sup>th</sup> forward pass.